 Get The Help And Results You Need After An Injury

-Step 2 happens when your initial application for social security disability benefits has been denied.
-This first appeal step, reconsideration, is your first opportunity to have the initial decision reversed.
 However, you only have 60 days from the date of the denial letter to contact the Social Security Administration.
 Sometimes you miss the deadline due to circumstances beyond your control.
-The Social Security Administration doesn’t typically grant extensions, but, if you have missed your deadline, talk to an experienced attorney about your options.
+The Social Security Administration doesn’t typically grant extensions, but, if you have missed your deadline, you’re not completely out of luck.
+Talk to an experienced disability lawyer like Mark L. Newman about your options.

 A reconsideration is a complete review of your claim by someone who did not take part in the first decision.
 They will look at all the evidence submitted when the original decision was made, plus any new evidence you may have supplied.